 - Be mindful of where the speakers for the DJ or band are located.
 You may not want to put your grandma or elderly guests too close to the speakers.

-- You must leave sufficient room around where the bar is located to allow for people to stand in front of the bar without crowding those who are seating near it.
+- You must leave sufficient room around where the bar is located to allow for people to stand in front of the bar without crowding those who are sitting near it.
 The same goes for the cake.
 You don’t want someone to back up his/her chair into your lovely cake.

 Finally, don’t over think it.
 Guests sit for dinner for about 1-1.5 hours.
 If they don’t like where they are sitting, they can get up and go elsewhere after dinner.
 I hope this help! — Vicky